tilt-dev/company/hours-scheduling/README.md

 If you are taking so much PTO that you are missing your goals, then Nick + Dan will have a conversation with you about that.
 In general, we’re more concerned with people taking too little PTO than too much.

-When you plan to be out of office, you should put it on [the OOO calendar](https://calendar.google.com/calendar?cid=d2luZG1pbGwuZW5naW5lZXJpbmdfcWduZ21paWtubjMzcm8xbWp1a3I0MDQ0cWdAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ).
+When you plan to be out of office, you should put it on [the OOO calendar](https://calendar.google.com/calendar?cid=d2luZG1pbGwuZW5naW5lZXJpbmdfcWduZ21paWtubjMzcm8xbWp1a3I0MDQ0cWdAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) and your own calendar.

 We review the next 3 weeks of the OOO calendar during planning.
 If your vacation isn’t marked, we may book things for you on the assumption that you’ll be here.
 Week-long vacations should be booked at least 3 weeks out, or as soon as you know about them.